mikejoh/imagine/README.md

 `imagine` - The simplest [`ImagePolicyWebhook`](https://kubernetes.io/docs/reference/access-authn-authz/admission-controllers/#imagepolicywebhook) webhook example you'll ever find!

+_Yes, you're correct, i'm studying for the CKS exam!_

 ## Development

 Check that you have all necessary tools installed: